1920 The Jersey of the Babe

 2020 SOLD for $ 870K including premium

 I narrated it as follows before the previous sale.

 With Babe Ruth and Lou Gehrig the New York Yankees were unbeatable.
 The personalities of the two teammates were nevertheless remarkably opposed.
 Ruth was a rebel and Gehrig a stoic.

 On May 2, 1939, after one year and a half of worsening of his physical condition, Lou renounces to play.
 From June 1, 1925 to April 30, 1939 he had realized with the Yankees the sensational performance of 2,130 consecutive games in major league.
 Nicknamed The Iron Horse he was an example for the youth in the sequel to Christy Mathewson.
 His number 4 was withdrawn on 4 July 1939 by the Yankees.

 On July 4, 1941, five weeks after his death, Gehrig was the first player and the second person after the manager Miller Huggins to be honored with a monument at Yankee Stadium Monument Park.

 The image in his plaque and in the 1941 ceremony ticket is copied from a photo made in 1937.
-The attitude, both smiling and melancholic, is typical of the great player, as if waiting for his desperate fate.
+The attitude, both smiling and melancholic, is typical of the great player, as if he was knowing in advance his incurable fate.

-The photo-matching is beyond question.
+The photo-matching is incontestable.
 This jersey graded 6.5 by Mears has the value of a relic.
-It is estimated $ 800K for sale by Heritage online from Dallas on August 19 with an extended bidding phase, lot 80004.

 1947 The Rookie of the Dodgers